Kuwait Investment Authority

-The Kuwait Investment Authority (KIA) is the Middle East's oldest sovereign wealth fund, managing the state’s reserve and the state’s future generation fund (FGF).
+The Kuwait Investment Authority (KIA) is the State owned sovereign wealth fund of the State of Kuwait, managing the state's reserve and the state's future generation fund, also known as "Ajyal Fund".

 Founded in 1953, the KIA is the world's oldest sovereign wealth fund.
-As of April 2022, it was the world's 3rd largest sovereign wealth fund with US$738 billion in assets under management.
+As of March 2025, it is the world's 5th largest sovereign wealth fund with currently US$1,029 billion assets under management.